 The necessity for their suppression by a public authority is admitted; and as long ago as 1879 the Conservative Government decided upon this course.
 The price proposed to be paid (£33,118,000) was, however, so outrageous that the Government was obliged, by the public outcry, to abandon the scheme.
-After 18 more years' extortion, the companies would now, no doubt, demand even heavier terms than in 1879.
+After 13 more years' extortion, the companies would now, no doubt, demand even heavier terms than in 1879.

 The water companies possess, however, no legal monopoly.
-In the past, indeed, active rivalry, frequently existed between them; and even now two companies, in several instances, supply the same area.
-It is quite open to the County Council to obtain Parliamentary powers to construct a competing supply; and the defunct Metropolitan Board of Works had fully decided to take this step.
-The London County Council should promptly seek power to construct a new supply, and, at the same time, to arrange to take over the existing service at a fair price.
+In the past, indeed, active rivalry frequently existed between them; and even now two companies, in several instances, supply the same area.
+It is quite open to the County Council to obtain Parliamentary powers to construct a competing supply; and the defunct Metropolitan Board of Works had fully decided to take The London County Council should promptly seek power to construct a new supply, and, at the same time, to arrange to take over the existing service at a fair price.
 There being no legal monopoly, the shareholders can have no "vested interest" in the present excessive dividends.
 It is accordingly quite unnecessary to offer them anything more than the actual value of their mains and other street plant.
 Even if they were reimbursed their whole extravagant outlay (£14,140,434), the interest payable by the County Council on a loan of this amount would not exceed £425,000, or £650,000 less than is now paid to the share and bondholders, irrespective of the saving likely to accrue from unification of management.
-This amount is equal to 6d. in the pound of London's rates, and would amply suffice to provide any improved service required, as well as afford a useful surplus towards the cost of London government. metropolis should no longer lag behind nearly every important provincial town, in permitting its water supply to remain in private hands.
+This amount is equal to 6d. in the pound of London's rates, and would amply suffice to provide any improved service required, as well as afford a useful surplus towards the cost of London government.